- Free Consultation: 866-966-5240 Tap Here To Call Us

 1. Product Liability — Defective Design

-Under California product liability law, a manufacturer or seller of a product can be held strictly liable if the product has a design defect that makes it unreasonably dangerous.
+Under California law, a manufacturer can be held strictly liable if a product has a design defect that makes it unreasonably dangerous.
 Social media platforms are products.
-Their design — including their algorithmic recommendation systems, notification architecture, and engagement mechanics — can be alleged as defective under either the consumer expectation test or the risk-utility test.
+Their algorithmic design, notification architecture, and engagement mechanics can be alleged as defective under either the consumer expectation test or the risk-utility test.
+Strict product liability does not require proving the company acted carelessly — it requires proof that the product, as designed, caused harm.

 2. Negligence